JennEYoon/deep-learning/logs_pytorch_2020.md

   * Udacity PyTorch Intro - free class, NOVA Deep Learning Meetup (other one):
     - Intro part of full deep learning nanodegree.
-    - Doenload has all parts of nanodegree.
+    - Download has all parts of nanodegree.
-    - Intro class - Fahsion MNIST
+    - Intro class - Fashion MNIST